THE VOLGA GERMANS IN PORTLAND

 Clarence Walker was born in Portland on June 18, 1912, the son of Johannes Wacker (John Walker) and Elizabeth Weitzel from Norka, Russia.
 Walker attended Jefferson High School.

-Clarence owned and operated well-known flower shops located at 435 NE Killingsworth and second store in downtown Portland.
+Clarence owned and operated two well-known flower shops: one at 435 NE Killingsworth and a second in downtown Portland.
 He died on January 23, 1998.
-The business continues is currently located at 4058 N Mississippi (January 2022).
+Clarence Walker for Flowers is currently located at 4058 N Mississippi (as of June 2025).

 Picture